What better time for you and your pooch to get moving!

 You may recognize these symptoms: ear inflammation, excessive feet licking, generalized itching, gastritis, and in some cases vomiting and diarrhea.
 Other clues that your pet may be suffering from food allergies include year-round symptoms and poor response to steroids.

 Dermatitis (skin irritation) is the most common symptom for dogs with allergies.

+April is National Heartworm Awareness Month.
 We encourage all pet owners to have their dog and cat on year-round heartworm prevention.
 Dogs must have a heartworm blood test every year.
-Remember, mosquitoes transmit heartworm larvae.
-Stop a little bite from becoming a big problem with a monthly heartworm preventive!
+In celebration, we are offering $10 off your pets heartworm test during the month of April.